youchengchao/Statistics-Consulting-HWs/README.md

 # Statistics-Consulting-HWs

-This is a series of program using quarto.
+This is a program of learning to use quarto in Rstudio.